 What does the Trase platform do?

-Trase maps exports of forest-risk commodities from the jurisdictions (usually subnational, such as municipalities) where they were produced to the countries that import them, showing different stages and actors along the supply chain.
-It links these flows to social and environmental data, including on deforestation, to identify associated sustainability risks, as well as opportunities for responsible production and sourcing.
+Trase allows users to map supply chains of internationally traded agricultural commodities, such as palm oil and soy, at scale, from the countries where they are produced to the countries that import them, identifying the key supply chain companies along the way.
+This information can then be mapped against environmental and social indicators to support improved decision making around responsible production, sourcing and investments, as well as monitoring and enforcement.
 One of the main innovations of Trase is the fact that we map this central portion of global commodity supply chains - from jurisdictions of production to countries of import - for the entire exports of a given commodity.

 What commodity supply chains does Trase cover?